JHWebDeveloper/Able2/README.md

 # Able2

 Able2 is a multi-purpose Electron desktop app in use at multiple news stations across the country.
-Able2 is able to download press kit video from various online services, record video and audio from a user's desktop and convert and format video, image and audio files for air.
+Able2 is able to download legal-to-use video from various online services, record video and audio from a user's desktop and convert and format video, image and audio files for air.

 This repo is intended to preserve v1 separately for portfolio viewing purposes.
 For Able2 v2+ source code please visit the following repo: https://github.com/JHWebDeveloper/Able2Deux